 What Causes Poor Network Throughput?

-Poor network throughput can be caused by a number of factors.
+Poor network throughput can be caused by several factors.
 One of the main culprits is poor hardware performance.
 If devices like routers are experiencing performance degradation, faults, or are simply outdated then you can end up with a low throughput.
-Likewise, if networks are congested with lots of traffic then packet loss will occur.
-Packet loss is where packets are lost in transit.
+Likewise, if computer networks are congested with lots of traffic then packet loss will occur.
+Packet loss is where data packets are lost in transit.
 Low network throughput is often caused when packets are lost in transit.